lankydan/lankydanblog-jamstack/content/blog/2019/corda-signers-subset-of-participants/index.md

 - The `spy` (another party) is added to the state's `participants` list
 - Flags are sent to the participants telling them whether to sign or not
-- The responder flow `receive`s the flag and skips of `SignTransactionFlow` if told to
+- The responder flow `receive`s the flag and skips `SignTransactionFlow` if told to
 - `ReceiveFinalityFlow` is invoked waiting for the initiator to call `FinalityFlow`

 I'll leave the explanation at that as there is not much else to say.

 ## Separating logic by extra initiating flows

+This solution is a bit more involved due to the indirection caused by the different flows intermingling with each other.
+This solution really needs to be read before any explaining can be done:

 ```kotlin
 @InitiatingFlow